bitwarden/passwordless-server/CONTRIBUTING.md

 - Container Manager ([Docker](https://docs.docker.com/get-docker/), [Podman](http://podman.io/get-started), etc.)
 - [Chrome](https://www.google.com/chrome/) - for the selenium web driver

-Feel free to add to these as you contribute!
+To run the tests, you can either use the integrated tooling in your IDE of choice or run `dotnet test` from the root directory of the project.
+Feel free to add to these tests as you contribute!